peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 #### Workflow 4: Migrate Old Experiment Data

-This utility workflow provides a safe, non-destructive process to transform older or malformed experimental data to the current pipeline's format.
-The process ensures the original data is left untouched.
+This utility workflow provides a safe, non-destructive process to transform older experimental data into the current pipeline's format, leaving the original data untouched.
+The `migrate_experiment.ps1` script orchestrates a clear, four-step process:

-The PowerShell entry point (`migrate_experiment.ps1`) now performs four key steps:

-1.  **Audit Source Experiment**: It first runs a read-only audit on the specified `SourceDirectory` to determine its current state (e.g., `VALIDATED`, `REPROCESS_NEEDED`, `REPAIR_NEEDED`, or `MIGRATION_NEEDED`).
-Based on this audit, it provides a summary and asks for user confirmation to proceed with the full migration.
-If the experiment is already `VALIDATED`, it will suggest no action is needed and exit.
+1.  **Audit Source**: A read-only audit is performed on the source directory to assess its state and recommend migration.
-2.  **Copy Experiment Data**: If confirmed, it copies the `SourceDirectory` to a new, timestamped folder within `output/migrated_experiments/`.
+2.  **Copy Data**: After user confirmation, the script creates a clean, timestamped copy of the source experiment in the `output/migrated_experiments/` directory.
-3.  **Transform New Experiment Copy**: It then calls `experiment_manager.py --migrate` on this *new copy*.
-This initiates a robust, multi-stage process:
-    *   **Migration Pre-processing**: The `--migrate` flag triggers a special sequence that cleans old artifacts, patches legacy configurations, and then performs a deep reprocessing of each replication by calling `orchestrate_replication.py --reprocess`.
-This critical step regenerates all analysis files from the raw LLM responses using the latest validation logic.
-    *   **Self-Healing Loop**: After pre-processing, the manager enters its standard `Verify -> Act` loop.
-If it detects remaining issues that reprocessing could not fix (e.g., missing raw response files), it will prompt the user to run the necessary repairs until the experiment is fully `VALIDATED`.
+3.  **Transform Copy**: The script calls `experiment_manager.py --migrate` on the new copy.
+The manager then automates the internal transformation, including patching configurations, reprocessing all runs, and running its self-healing loop until the new experiment copy is valid.
-4.  **Final Validation Audit**: After the `experiment_manager.py` completes its work and the experiment is deemed `COMPLETE`, `migrate_experiment.ps1` runs a final read-only audit on the newly migrated experiment.
-This provides explicit confirmation that the migration process was successful and the data is fully `VALIDATED`.
+4.  **Final Validation**: The wrapper script runs a final read-only audit on the newly migrated experiment, providing explicit confirmation that the process was successful.

 <div align="center">
-  <p>Workflow 4: Migrate Old Experiment Data. provides a safe, non-destructive process to transform older or malformed experimental data to the current pipeline's format.</p>
+  <p>Workflow 4: Migrate Old Experiment Data, a safe, non-destructive process for upgrading legacy data.</p>
   <img src="images/architecture_workflow_4_migrate_data.png" width="100%">
 </div>